eth-fabric/website/docs/education/awesome-based-rollups.md

 - [Fabric - Fabric to Accelerate Based Rollup Infrastructure & Connectivity](https://ethresear.ch/t/fabric-fabric-to-accelerate-based-rollup-infrastructure-connectivity/21640) - Propsal for a coordination and development effort to establish standards for based rollups.
 - [Becoming Based: A Path towards Decentralised Sequencing](https://ethresear.ch/t/becoming-based-a-path-towards-decentralised-sequencing/21733) - A proposal to work with current L2s that progresses towards based sequencing.
 - [Transaction Submission on Based Rollups](https://ethresear.ch/t/transaction-submission-on-based-rollups/18631) - This post explores the trade-offs between different ways to submit transactions to the rollup.
+- [Unified Endgame Rollup Requirements](https://ethresear.ch/t/unified-endgame-rollup-requirements/18733) - The list is created with the proposed milestones for rollup decentralization.
+- [Based Rollups with Stronger Finality & Revenue Share (WIP)](https://hackmd.io/2HHg2t-gSbyJX3M170Nigw) - Describes a version of Ethereum shared sequencing for "based rollups" that retains the benefits of vanilla based sequencing (liveness, censorship resistance, L1 security and composability etc) while offering rollups stronger finality and a share of sequencing revenue.

 ## Inbox / Withdraws
 - [Same-Slot L1→L2 Message Passing](https://ethresear.ch/t/same-slot-l1-l2-message-passing/21186) - Post introduces a protocol that enables the L2 proposer to selectively inject L1 messages emitted in the same slot directly into L2.
 - [Fast (and Slow) L2→L1 Withdrawals](https://ethresear.ch/t/fast-and-slow-l2-l1-withdrawals/21161) - Introduces a new fast path for L2 withdrawals to L1 within the same L1 slot, enabled by solvers.